 Here，from the picture above, we can use the integral principle mentioned above to collect the corresponding angle value below.
 What we can see from the form below is the phone are rotated about 50 degrees around Pitch axis.
 Obviously there is a certain error because of the disturbance, and another way for calculating a more accurate angle will be discussed in next chapter for enhancing the accurate rate.

-Figure 3.
-9 The pitch angle offset from the racing game